POWER UP FAQs

 How do nonprofit groups and civic organizations apply for grants?

-An application, along with eligibility information, can be downloaded here.
+An application, along with eligibility information, can be filled out or downloaded here.
 The information is also available at GVEC Customer Service Centers.